clockworksoul/docker-zork3/README.md

 # Zork III: The Dungeon Master (for Docker)

+Welcome to ZORK!
+You are about to experience a classic interactive fantasy, set in a magical universe.
+The ZORK trilogy takes place in the ruins of an ancient empire lying far underground.
+You, a dauntless treasure-hunter, are venturing into this dangerous land in search of wealth and adventure.
+Because each part of the ZORK saga is a completely independent story, you can explore them in any order.

+As ZORK III begins, your greatest challenge beckons as you take the final step down into the very heart of the Great Underground Empire.
+Your character and courage will be tested as the enigmatic Dungeon Master confronts you with predicaments and perils.
+Your quest hinges upon discovering his secret purpose, even as he oversees your ultimate triumph - or destruction!

 ## I just want to play the game!

 Want to play Zork?
 Easy-peasy.
 Just type the following: